tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/GraphTensor.md

 <pre class="devsite-click-to-copy prettyprint lang-py tfo-signature-link">
 <code>tfgnn.GraphTensor(
-    data: Data, spec: 'GraphPieceSpecBase', validate: bool = False )
+    data: Data, spec: 'GraphPieceSpecBase'
+)
 </code></pre>

 <!-- Placeholder for "Used in" -->

 A GraphTensor is an immutable container (as any composite tensor) to represent one or more heterogeneous directed graphs, as defined in the GraphTensor guide (or even hypergraphs).
 A GraphTensor consists of NodeSets, EdgeSets and a Context (collectively known as graph pieces), which are also composite tensors.
 The graph pieces consist of fields, which are `tf.Tensor`s and/or `tf.RaggedTensor`s that store the graph structure (esp. the edges between nodes) and user-defined features.

 In the same way as `tf.Tensor` has numbers as its elements, the elements of the GraphTensor are graphs.
 Its `shape` of `[]` describes a scalar (single) graph, a shape of `[d0]` describes a `d0`-vector of graphs, a shape of `[d0, d1]` a `d0` x `d1` matrix of graphs, and so on.

 RULE: In the shape of a GraphTensor, no dimension except the outermost is allowed to be `None` (that is, of unknown size).
 Future versions of GraphTensor may lift that requirement.

 Each of those graphs in a GraphTensor consists of 0 or more disjoint (sub-)graphs called graph components.
 The number of components could vary from graph to graph or be fixed to a value known statically.
 On a batched GraphTensor, one can call the method merge_batch_to_components() to merge all graphs of the batch into one, contiguously indexed graph containing the same components as the original graph tensor.
 See the GraphTensor guide for the